Woman accused of performing plastic surgeries without license in Doral; former patient shares ordeal

 “We went in, and we interrupted the procedure, and we basically identified ourselves as police officers and took her into custody,” said Doral Police spokesperson Rey Valdes.

-Jimenez de Rodriguez’s office has since been shut down by the City of Doral, and she is facing felony charges of practicing medicine without a license.
+Jimenez de Rodriguez’s office has since been shut down by the City of Doral, and she now faces felony charges of practicing medicine without a license.

-As for Zurlo, he’s out thousands of dollars, but he is hoping his experience can be a lesson to others who choose to have surgery.
+As for Zurlo, he’s out thousands of dollars, but he hopes his experience can be a lesson to others who choose to have surgery.

 “I feel abused.
 I feel that somebody used me as a piece of meat, just because she decided that one day she would like to play a plastic surgeon,” he said.
 “No, we are in the great United States over here, and if you want to do what you are good to do, get your license, go to study and don’t play with the human life.”